wso2/docs-is/en/docs/learn/querying-saml-assertions.md

 1. Start the WSO2 Identity Server and log in to the management console.
 2. Click **Add** under **Service Providers** on the **Main** tab.
 3. Configure a service provider for SAML and click **Update**.
-    To try querying an assertion using the a sample application, configure the service provider for the travelocity sample application and follow the steps in the
+    To try querying an assertion using the sample application, configure the service provider for the travelocity sample application and follow the steps in the
     [try out scenario](#try-out-scenario) section.